mecid/mecid.github.io/_posts/2019-03-20-pattern-matching-operator.md

 ---
-title: Pattern matching operator ~=
+title: Deep dive into Pattern matching with ~= operator
 layout: post
 ---